NVMe vs SATA: Comparing Storage Technologies

 Price

-Enterprise SSDs are an entirely different story; prices vary, to put it mildly, but typically run well into the hundreds and can run into the thousands.
+Enterprise SSDs are an entirely different story.
+Prices vary, to put it mildly, but typically run well into the hundreds and can run into the thousands.
 Some NVMe drives will be more expensive than SATA, but often prices compare rather evenly here.

 Parallelism

 NVMe’s parallelism refers to its ability to run many operations at once through multiple threads.
 NVMe’s rapid I/O greatly increases its processing speeds.
 NVMe drives typically have a queue depth of 64,000 and support for 64K queues as well.
-SATA makes do with a queue depth of 32 and a single command queue; 32 I/O requests are the maximum the drive can hold in queue at any time.
+SATA makes do with a queue depth of 32 and a single command queue; 32 I/O requests are the maximum the drive can hold in a queue at any time.

 NVMe SATA